microbiome/OMA/19_visualization_techniques.md

 ### Accessing row and column data

-`SCE` and `TSE` objects contain multiple layers of information in the form of rows, columns and meta data.
+`SCE` and `TreeSE` objects contain multiple layers of information in the form of rows, columns and meta data.
 The _scater_ package supports in accessing, modifying and graphing the meta data related to features as well as samples.

 ```r